Blue (1993 film): Production

+The image track for the film is the abstract colour blue, created in a film laboratory as a wavelength of light captured for the film's run time of 79 minutes on 35mm film stock.

+Jarman had a long-standing interest both in abstraction and monochrome, across both his film and painting work.

+Structure and soundtrack

 The film is split into two halves, with differing strands of narration.

 The first story, intercut with the second, tells the adventures of Blue, as a character and color.
-Blue is described as getting into fights with other colors, "Yellowbelly scorches the earth with its accursed breath...", to adventures, "Marco Polio stumbles across the blue mountains...".
+Blue is described as getting into fights with other colours, "Yellowbelly scorches the earth with its accursed breath...", to adventures, "Marco Polio stumbles across the blue mountains...".

-The other story features the day-to-day life of Derek Jarman, a gay man living in 1990s London, and the complications of living with AIDS.
+The other story features the day-to-day life of Derek Jarman, a gay man living in 1990s London, and the complications of living with AIDS, including thoughts of his health and how long he has left until he dies, the weakening of his body, and the eventual decline of his eyesight.
 Some of the events mentioned are realistic and true, such as visiting a café with friends, discussing the war in Sarajevo, and having difficulty with day-to-day life, such as putting clothes on backward.
-Others feel more dreamlike, such as when Jarman wonders what is beyond the sky.
-This contrasts with thoughts of his health and how long he has left until he dies, the weakening of his body, and the eventual downfall of his eyesight.
+Others feel more dreamlike, such as when Jarman wonders what is beyond the sky and wondering what an astronaut may be like.

-There are also a handful of sections in which Jarman daydreams.
-The narration mentions walking across the sky, and wondering what an astronaut may be like.

-The film's final moments consist of a set of names, being repeated: "David.
+Throughout the film a set of names are repeated: "David.
 Howard.
 Graham.
 Terry.
 Paul."
 These names are all former lovers and friends of Jarman who had died of AIDS.

-Jarman himself succumbed to AIDS on 19 February 1994 at the age of 52, just months after the film's premiere.
+Intermittently throughout the film is the sound of Tibetan bells, traditionally used in Tibetan Buddhism to call deities or to dismiss them at the end of rituals.